 We’re excited to announce Drop in the Bucket as the grand prize winner of our Live to Give Grant Program!

-Each year, we support non-profit 3HO as a sponsor of the Live to Give Grant Program, which acknowledges those in the community who are giving back through acts of inspiring service.
+Each year, we provide support to sponsor the Live to Give Grant Program, which acknowledges those in the community who are giving back through acts of inspiring service.

 As we shared in April, the Live to Give Grant Program awards five winners with a $1,000 grant and one grand prize winner with a $5,000 grant to support the advancement of their organization or cause.